Summary: Black Lives Matter & Black Feminist Thought

 The Combahee River Collective Statement (1977)

 The contemporary Black Lives Matter movement in Canada and the United States is influenced by Black feminist thought when it calls upon followers to say the names of Black women and Black trans women killed by police.
 Studying the work of Black feminist activists and scholars like Sojourner Truth, the Combahee River Collective, bell hooks, Kimberle Crenshaw, Patricia Hill Collins, and Angela Davis provides a richer understanding of contemporary movements calling for an end to institutionalized anti-Black racism.
 Canadians tend to think of anti-Black racism and histories of slavery and segregation as American problems.
-But, anti-Black racism has never stopped at the border as the women from Dionne Brand’s Sisters in the Struggle explain.
-Edmonton, too, is a product of histories of anti-Black racism, white supremacy, segregation, and police violence, and a vibrant civil rights movement in which Black women like resisted segregation and exclusion.
+But, anti-Black racism has never stopped at the border, as the women from Dionne Brand’s Sisters in the Struggle explain.
+Edmonton, too, is a product of histories of anti-Black racism, white supremacy, segregation, and police violence, and a vibrant civil rights movement in which Black women resisted segregation and exclusion.
 Your big idea challenges for this module involve researching Black women civil rights leaders and trailblazers from Edmonton.
 But first, test your understanding of the big idea, lessons, and assigned resources from this module and log on to eClass to engage in discussion with your peers.

 Head back over to eClass to engage in discussion with your colleagues.
-This week, please read this short article “Why I’m giving up on intersectional feminism” by Tamela J. Gordon.
+This week, please read the short article “Why I’m giving up on intersectional feminism” by Tamela J. Gordon.
 If you are among the first 10 students in your group to post, begin by working together to ensure you’ve clearly defined the concept of intersectionality.
-Then work together to identify Gordon’s argument.
+Then, work together to identify Gordon’s argument.
 What is her main concern about intersectional feminism, and why is Gordon giving up on intersectional feminism?
 Use specific examples from the reading.
 The remaining members of your group should work to identify the solution Gordon proposes.
-What is her solution and why?
+What is her solution, and why?
 Be sure to define Black feminism clearly, and use the assigned resources to help you.

 As you work through these questions, you can also add your responses to the following guiding questions: